 If you love the ocean as much as the twists and turns up above for the show, the U.S. Coast Guard will have a 4-mile safety zone that stretches along the eastern perimeter of the show space that goes out about one mile.
 Boaters can bring their vessels to the watercraft viewing area just outside of this safety zone to enjoy a day on the water while watching the airplanes, helicopters, and daredevils complete their tricks.

-The event is free if you don’t want to pay for extras.
+While the Fort Lauderdale Air Show is free and open to the public, there is an extra cost for elevated experiences, such as the Sand Boxes, Drop Zone, Flight Line Club, or VIP access.
 If you can’t make it to the show but would like to watch it, show organizers offer a livestream video option on its website.

 PRO TIP: On the Friday before the show, there will be a dress rehearsal, which you can watch from Fort Lauderdale beach.
 Though the rehearsal schedule isn't public, bookmark the event’s official Facebook page for the latest updates.